-We asked several recruiters in the two cities to identify the questions (and statements) that have annoyed them the most so far this year.
+We asked several recruiters in the two cities to identify the questions (and statements) that have annoyed them the most recently.
 Do your best to avoid saying the following.

 This question takes paranoia of rival job seekers to new levels – and needless to say the recruiter didn’t hand over the resumes.
 “The candidate was worried that banks would judge him purely based on his CV, which he didn't think was as strong as the competition,” says a recruiter in Singapore.
 “He wanted to be judged on the interview alone.”

 Will the bank pay out my redundancy?

 A senior candidate who was potentially in line for a redundancy payment at his current bank demanded that the new employer pay him the equivalent amount, says Vince Natteri, director of recruitment at search firm Pinpoint Asia in Hong Kong.
 “Candidates who are already financial well off like him usually want more money or a higher title because the role is not as enjoyable as they were hoping it to be.”

 Will I get an expat package?

 Banks in Asia have all but wiped out expat packages (think apartment costs and school fees) since the financial crisis, so bringing up the subject nine years later is asking for trouble.
 But Natteri says he still hears these requests.
 “For example, one of our candidates, who was based in Singapore, recently wanted an expat package for a role in Hong Kong.”
 He didn't get one.

 I’ve been unemployed the whole year, but an ED job just isn’t good enough